Dopamine receptor: Attention-deficit hyperactivity disorder

 Dopamine receptors have been recognized as important components in the mechanism of ADHD for many years.
-Drugs used to treat ADHD, including methylphenidate and amphetamine, have significant effects on neuronal dopamine signaling.
-Studies of gene association have implicated several genes within dopamine signaling pathways; in particular, the D4.7 variant of D4 has been consistently shown to be more frequent in ADHD patients.
+Drugs used to treat ADHD, including methylphenidate and amphetamine, have significant effects on neuronal dopamine signalling.
+Studies of gene association have implicated several genes within dopamine signalling pathways; in particular, the D4.7 variant of D4 has been consistently shown to be more frequent in ADHD patients.
 ADHD patients with the 4.7 allele also tend to have better cognitive performance and long-term outcomes compared to ADHD patients without the 4.7 allele, suggesting that the allele is associated with a more benign form of ADHD.

 The D4.7 allele has suppressed gene expression compared to other variants.

 Addictive drugs

-Dopamine is the primary neurotransmitter involved in the reward and reinforcement pathway in the brain.
+Dopamine is the primary neurotransmitter involved in the reward and reinforcement (mesolimbic) pathway in the brain.
 Although it was a long-held belief that dopamine was the cause of pleasurable sensations such as euphoria, many studies and experiments on the subject have demonstrated that this is not the case; rather, dopamine in the mesolimbic pathway is responsible for behaviour reinforcement ("wanting") without producing any "liking" sensation on its own.
 Mesolimbic dopamine and its related receptors are a primary mechanism through which drug-seeking behaviour develops (Incentive Salience), and many recreational drugs, such as cocaine and substituted amphetamines, inhibit the dopamine transporter (DAT), the protein responsible for removing dopamine from the neural synapse.
-When DAT activity is blocked, the synapse floods with dopamine and increases dopaminergic signaling.
-When this occurs, particularly in the nucleus accumbens, increased D1 and decreased D2 receptor signaling mediates the "incentive salience" factor and can significantly increase positive associations with the drug in the brain.
+When DAT activity is blocked, the synapse floods with dopamine and increases dopaminergic signalling.
+When this occurs, particularly in the nucleus accumbens, increased D1 and decreased D2 receptor signalling mediates the "incentive salience" factor and can significantly increase positive associations with the drug in the brain.

 Pathological gambling

-Pathological gambling is classified as a mental health disorder that has been linked to obsessive-compulsive spectrum disorder and behavioral addiction.
+Pathological gambling is classified as a mental health disorder that has been linked to obsessive-compulsive spectrum disorder and behavioural addiction.
 Dopamine has been associated with reward and reinforcement in relation to behaviors and drug addiction.
 The role between dopamine and pathological gambling may be a link between cerebrospinal fluid measures of dopamine and dopamine metabolites in pathological gambling.
 Molecular genetic study shows that pathological gambling is associated with the TaqA1 allele of the Dopamine Receptor D2 (DRD2) dopamine receptor.
 Furthermore, TaqA1 allele is associated with other reward and reinforcement disorders, such as substance abuse and other psychiatric disorders.
 Reviews of these studies suggest that pathological gambling and dopamine are linked; however, the studies that succeed in controlling for race or ethnicity, and obtain DSM-IV diagnoses do not show a relationship between TaqA1 allelic frequencies and the diagnostic of pathological gambling.

 Schizophrenia

 While there is evidence that the dopamine system is involved in schizophrenia, the theory that hyperactive dopaminergic signal transduction induces the disease is controversial.
-Psychostimulants, such as amphetamine and cocaine, indirectly increase dopamine signaling; large doses and prolonged use can induce symptoms that resemble schizophrenia.
+Psychostimulants, such as amphetamine and cocaine, indirectly increase dopamine signalling; large doses and prolonged use can induce symptoms that resemble schizophrenia.
 Additionally, many antipsychotic drugs target dopamine receptors, especially D2 receptors.